givo/nested-crud/README.md

 ## How does it works

 The special thing about this library is the fact that you can nest collections within collection.
-The library knows how to propagate within your collections untill it reaches the wanted resource, for example:
+The library knows how to propagate within your collections untill it reaches the desired resource, for example:

 ```
 GET /users/15/books/4/pages/1